urgent-challenge/urgent2026/_pages/about.md

 ### Track 2: Speech Quality Assessment

 The task of this track is to build a robust, generalizable speech quality assessment (SQA) model that predicts mean opinion scores (MOS) for enhanced speech.
-Systems will be evaluated using correlation and error metrics — MSE (Mean Square Error), LCC (linear correlation coefficient), SRCC (Spearman’s rank correlation coefficient), and KTAU (Kendall’s tau) — between the predicted MOS and the provided MOS labels.
+Systems will be evaluated using correlation and error metrics — MSE (Mean Squared Error), LCC (linear correlation coefficient), SRCC (Spearman’s rank correlation coefficient), and KTAU (Kendall’s tau) — between the predicted MOS and the provided MOS labels.
 Data preparation scripts and baseline codes are available at https://github.com/urgent-challenge/urgent2026_challenge_track2.
 We allow the use of any public data and publicly available models.
 See the [`Rules`](/urgent2026/rules/) page for full details.

 <br>